RemitClear

 The gap the acquisition left

-Here is the awkward truth the enterprise consolidation skated past: the cash application problem is not an enterprise problem.
-It is a universal one.
+Here's the awkward truth the enterprise consolidation skated past.
+Cash application scales with remittance complexity, not company size, and complexity lands on small firms too.
 A wholesaler with eight people gets the same hundred-line supermarket remittance as a listed company.
 An NDIS provider gets bulk government remittances with more line items than most corporates ever see.
-The pain scales with remittance complexity, not headcount.
+The pain has never respected headcount.

 But the tooling consolidated above the ERP line.
-Every serious cash application product assumed lockbox feeds, an ERP as the system of record, six-figure implementations, and an AR operations team to feed the engine.
+Every serious cash application product assumed bank payment files arriving from a remittance processing service, an ERP as the system of record, six-figure implementations, and an AR operations team to feed the engine.
 Below that line, teams running cloud ledgers were left with exactly three options: match by hand, build brittle spreadsheet macros, or throw offshore headcount at it.
-We have written before about when the offshore AR maths stops working, and the short version is that it stops scaling right around the volume where the problem starts to hurt.
+We've written before about when the offshore AR maths stops working, and the short version is that it stops scaling right around the volume where the problem starts to hurt.

 Cash application when your ledger is Xero or QuickBooks Online

-The dividing line in this market is not company size.
-It is the ledger.
+What actually divides this market is the ledger, not the company's size.
 We work with two-person bookkeeping operations and with multi-entity groups reconciling remittances across eight Xero organizations, and they have more in common with each other than either has with an SAP shop.
-No lockbox: remittances arrive as PDFs, spreadsheets, and email bodies.
+No bank keying service in the middle: remittances arrive straight from customers as PDFs, spreadsheets, and email bodies.
 No middleware: the cloud ledger is the system of record.
 No AR operations department: the person doing the matching has four other jobs.

 For that world, the requirements list looks different from an enterprise RFP:

-- Native ledger connection.
-The tool has to read your open invoices from Xero or QuickBooks Online directly and post payments back the way you would, batch or separate, so the bank feed still reconciles cleanly.
+• Native ledger connection.
+The tool has to read your open invoices from Xero or QuickBooks Online directly and post the payment back applied across every invoice it covers, so the bank feed still reconciles cleanly.
 No integration project, no file exports.

-- Exception-only review.
-The clean 85 to 95 percent should apply without a human touch, and the deductions, short-pays, and mystery references should surface as a short worklist, not hide inside a hundred matched lines.
+• Exception-only review.
+The clean lines, 99 percent of a standard remittance, should apply without a human touch, and the deductions, short-pays, and mystery references should surface as a short worklist, not hide inside a hundred matched lines.

 We wrote a fuller definition of the discipline for smaller teams, including the unapplied-cash and DSO metrics worth tracking, in cash application for a small Xero AR team.